 Longevity: 12 – 15 years

 Abyssinians are one of the most affectionate cat breeds.
-They are frequently found cuddled next to their owner, on their shoulders, or in their lap.
-These cats enjoy lounging around but can also have bursts of energy – perfect when the grandchildren come to visit.
+They’re frequently found cuddled next to their owner, on their shoulders, or in their lap.

 Balinese